Qayamat Se Qayamat Tak: Plot

-Bailed, Dhanraj receives a letter from his son Raj, an ardent music lover who completes his education in Rajput College.
-He sneaks into Raj's college farewell party and is glad to see him fulfill his dreams.
-After the party Raj and his cousin Shyam who also completed his education there, emotionally reunite with him and bring him home where he also emotionally reunites with the rest of the family.
-Raj, Shyam and Dhanraj now join Bhagwandas and Jaswant's business furthering their success.
+Fourteen years later, Dhanraj is released from prison and receives a letter from his son Raj, an ardent music lover who has completed his education at Rajput College.
+He sneaks into Raj's college farewell party and is glad to see him fulfilling his dreams.
+After the party, Raj and his cousin Shyam, who also graduated from there, reunite with him and bring him home, where he has an emotional reunion with the rest of the family.
+Raj, Shyam, and Dhanraj then join Bhagwandas and Jaswant in their business, furthering their success.

 In a twist of fate, Raj goes to Dhanakpur with Shyam to file a business case against Raghuvir's elder son Thakur Randhir Singh.
 While returning home, he is attracted to Randhir's beautiful daughter Rashmi.
 He sneaks with a reluctant Shyam into her birthday party that night to see her.
-He poses as Roop Singh, Randhir's friend Thakur Pratap Singh's son whom he wants her to get married to.
+He poses as Roop Singh, Randhir's friend Thakur Pratap Singh's son whom he wants her to marry.
 Raj reluctantly meets with Randhir after he becomes happy to "see" him after long.
 When the real Roop Singh arrives, Randhir refuses to believe it and that's when Raj and Shyam flee much to Randhir's anger.
 He then finds out from his manager, he was Dhanraj's son who came to file a business case against him and tells his mother and Rashmi which shocks them.

 Raj and Rashmi meet again at a holiday spot and fall in love.
 Raj learns about her family but is unable to tell her the truth.
-But after she eats with him, Shyam, Dhanraj and Saroj, she tells Dhanraj she's Thakur Randhir's Singh's daughter and is from Dhanakpur.
-Frustrated, he tells her he is the one who killed her uncle Ratan.
-Saddened, she and Raj exchange an emotional goodbye after he also tells her he tried to forget her after learning her identity a long time ago but couldn't because he was madly in love with her which shocks her.
-Back in Delhi, they still secretly meet even after he reluctantly promises his family he'll forget her when they confront him for loving an enemy.
-Randhir finds out about them after seeing them together at her college after he overhears their phone call at their house one day, and fixes her wedding to Roop Singh.
-He warns Jaswant, Saroj and Parvati at their house that he'll kill Raj if he tries to meet her again.
-Jaswant then confronts Raj about it and agrees to not tell Dhanraj anything after Raj lies he met her only to end their love.
-After Randhir beats him up and throws him out of their house when he warns him, he and his father can't separate them no matter what, at her engagement, she gets engaged to Roop Singh.
-Raj becomes very heartbroken about her engagement and cries in his father's arms out of shame for loving their enemy.
-However, later on with the help of her friend Kavita, she elopes from home and with Shyam's help Raj gets ready to elope too.
+After they share a meal with Shyam, Dhanraj, and Saroj, Rashmi reveals to Dhanraj that she is the daughter of Thakur Randhir Singh and is from Dhanakpur.
+Frustrated, he confesses that he is the one who killed her uncle Ratan.
+Saddened, she and Raj exchange an emotional goodbye after he admits that he tried to forget her after learning her identity long ago but couldn't because he is madly in love with her, which shocks her.
+Back in Delhi, they continue to meet in secret, even after Raj reluctantly promises his family he will forget her when they confront him about loving an enemy.
+Randhir discovers their relationship after seeing them together at her college and overhearing a phone call at their house one day.
+He then arranges her wedding to Roop Singh and warns Jaswant, Saroj, and Parvati at their house that he will kill Raj if he tries to see her again.
+Jaswant confronts Raj about the situation and agrees not to tell Dhanraj anything after Raj lies, claiming he met Rashmi only to end their love.
+After Randhir beats him up and throws him out of their house when he warns him, Raj and his father realize they cannot separate the two lovers no matter what.
+At Rashmi's engagement to Roop Singh, Raj is heartbroken and cries in his father's arms out of shame for loving their enemy.
+However, with the help of her friend Kavita, Rashmi leaves home, and with Shyam's assistance, Raj prepares to elope with her.